Florida State Road 878

-State Road 878 (SR 878), named the Snapper Creek Expressway, is a 2.7 mi east–west electronic toll road south of Miami, Florida.
+State Road 878 (SR 878), named the Snapper Creek Expressway, is a 2.7 mi east–west controlled-access toll road south of Miami, Florida.
 The expressway is named for the nearby Snapper Creek which runs parallel to SR 878.
 It acts as a spur route of SR 874 (Don Shula Expressway), providing access to U.S. Route 1 (US 1) near South Miami and local access to the eastern Kendall area while bypassing the Dadeland district.
-The road is maintained and tolled by the Miami-Dade Expressway Authority (MDX).
+The road is maintained and tolled by the Greater Miami Expressway Agency (GMX).